Apoorv-Tiwari-99/Event-Booking-Project/README.md

 🎫 Event Booking Project (MERN + MySQL)
-A full-stack event booking system where users can browse events, book tickets, and manage reservations, while admins can create/manage events and track bookings.

-This project is built using the MERN stack, with a slight twist: Node.js + Express for the backend, React (Vite) for the frontend, and a MySQL database for persistence.
+Welcome to the Event Booking Project!
+This is a full-stack application designed to manage events, ticket bookings, and user reservations.
+The system provides a clear separation of roles, allowing users to browse and book events, while admins have full control over event creation and management.

-🚀 Features
+🎯 Key Features
-User Authentication: Secure user registration and login using JWT (JSON Web Tokens).
+User Authentication: Secure user registration and login using JSON Web Tokens (JWT).

-Event Management: Admins can create, update, and delete events.
+Event Management: A dedicated admin panel for creating, updating, and deleting events.

-Ticket Booking: Users can browse upcoming events and book tickets.
+Ticket Booking: A seamless process for users to browse upcoming events and book tickets.

-Booking Management: Users can view and manage their reservations.
+Booking History: Users can easily view and manage their past and upcoming reservations.

-MySQL Database: Integration with a robust relational database for data storage.
+Robust Database: Powered by MySQL for reliable and structured data storage.

 💻 Tech Stack
-Frontend:
+This project is built on the MERN stack, with a relational database.

+Frontend
-React: A JavaScript library for building user interfaces.
+React: A component-based JavaScript library for building dynamic user interfaces.

-Vite: A fast, modern build tool for frontend development.
+Vite: A next-generation frontend tool that provides a lightning-fast development experience.

-Axios: A promise-based HTTP client for making API requests.
+Axios: A promise-based HTTP client to handle all API requests.

-Backend:
+Backend

-Node.js: A JavaScript runtime for server-side development.
+Node.js: A powerful JavaScript runtime environment.

-Express.js: A minimal and flexible Node.js web application framework.
+Express.js: A fast, unopinionated, and minimalist web framework for Node.js.

-MySQL: A popular open-source relational database management system.
+MySQL: The relational database used to store all application data.

-JWT: For secure authentication.
+JWT: For implementing token-based authentication.

-Bcrypt: For password hashing.

-⚙️ Setup and Installation
+Bcrypt: Used to securely hash and store user passwords.

+⚙️ Getting Started
-Follow these steps to get the project up and running on your local machine.
+Follow these instructions to set up and run the project on your local machine.

-1. Clone the repository
+1. Clone the Repository
 git clone https://github.com/your-username/Event-Booking-Project.git
+cd Event-Booking-Project

-2. Backend Setup (server/)
+2. Backend Setup
-Navigate to the server/ directory:
+Navigate to the server/ directory and follow the steps below.

-cd Event-Booking-Project/server
+cd server

 a.
-Install dependencies
+Install Dependencies

 npm install

 b.
 Configure Environment Variables
-Create a .env file in the server/ folder and add the following:
+Create a .env file in the server/ folder with the following configuration:

 DB_HOST=localhost
 DB_USER=root